DeepEarthSchool/DeepEarthSchool/program.md

 <p align="center">
 <img src="/docs/assets/images/APusok.png" alt="  " width="500"/>
 </p>
-Magma in the lithosphere-asthenosphere system (from Schmerr, 2012)
+On the figure: Magma in the lithosphere-asthenosphere system (from Schmerr, 2012)